 There’s a big difference between thinking about the things you can do when you start your own business versus actually doing the things you think you can do.
 When you become an entrepreneur, like most startup owners will tell you, the glitz and glam that you are hoping for isn’t going to come to you right away.
 Most folks who start their own business often take everything they own and pour it into their efforts.
 This results in difficult times when you initially get started.
 It’s not uncommon to hear nightmare stories about hopeful and hard-working entrepreneurs.
 However, thanks to Startup Stay, the game has changed a little bit in favor of the entrepreneur.

-Most startup funding sights like Kickstarter off a means of revenue for users to earn funding for their project through promotion of their product.
+Most startup funding sights like Kickstarter as a means of revenue for users to earn funding for their projects through the promotion of their products.
 One of the biggest problems that an entrepreneur will face with this site is that they have to have a developed product to make it happen.
 Frankly, without the product to show off, getting dollars to actually work with is easier said than done.
 Rather than looking for dollars, Startup Stay gives users a different route, of helping ease the cost of traveling that’s required to get your business off of the ground.

 In the meantime, we at least know that entrepreneurs are giving Startup Stay a shot, and hopefully, they’ll have a nice pillow to rest their heads on instead of a bag of clothes.